 There are worse things than making a proofreading mistake involving a concept you know really well, but it sure does feel pretty frustrating.
 There is a relatively simple trick that can help you avoid errors.
 It’s called a checklist.

 Overlooking basic patient safety measures had been found to be the most common cause of patient injury and death during surgical operations.
 The Surgical Safety Checklist is a quick and easy method of ensuring that basic patient safety measures are followed each and every time, dramatically increasing patient safety.
-You can use the same tool—the checklist—to ensure that you don’t overlook basic proofreading procedures.
+You can use the same checklist tool to ensure that you don’t overlook basic proofreading procedures.
 Of course, we are not talking about saving lives here, but you will surely experience less frustration when reviewing exam scores!

 You can become a better proofreader by creating a checklist.
 What goes on a proofreading checklist?
 Everyone’s list can and should be different, so it fits their own needs.
-However, these basics that you should always include:
+However, the basics that you should always include:

 1. Review the Account Specifics against the final report.

 2. Read the report without listening to the audio to check for medical and logistical sense.

 3. Read the report while listening to the audio to ensure there are no omissions and that all dictation are correct.

 4. Read the report aloud to make sure it makes grammatical sense.